androidteacher/ftp_over_ping/README.md

 ## About:
-These programs demostrate how an attacker can exfiltrate data using the icmp protocol.
+This set of programs demostrate how an attacker can exfiltrate data using the icmp protocol.
 They are designed for use in a cybersecurity classroom.

 ## Programs Included: